elenaferr0/bnb-branching-strategy-learning/report/sections/theoretical-bg.typ

 Predicting $"score"_P (j)$ is the goal of the machine learning model which has been trained for this project.

 == Machine learning
 This section recaps the machine learning concepts which are relevant to the experiments presented in this report.
-The focus is on supervised learning regression, as the goal is to predict the @SB score (which is a continuous value) based on a set of features extracted from the @BnB tree.
+The focus is on supervised learning, specifically on a regression task which goal is to predict a continuous value corresponding to the @SB score, based on a set of features extracted from the @BnB tree.

+More precisely, the goal is not to find the best overall model, but rather the one which is able to better trade-off the correctness of the prediction with the time it takes to compute it.
+This is because in a later phase the model will be integrated in a @BnB solver, where it will be used to guide the branching process on the resolution of a set of benchmark problems.
+ In this context, a slow but highly accurate model would not be much more useful than actually computing @SB scores, while a fast but imprecise one would yield fairly large @BnB trees and thus influence negatively the solver's performance.
+Since these trees can have infinitely many nodes and in each of them the model will be asked to predict scores for every fractional variable, even a small increase in the prediction time can have a significant impact on the solution time.

 === Linear regression